yogarsdna/CodeRef_LabPro1/README.md

 Progress 1:
 - Add project to your GitHub (public repository) and add link to this Task.
 - Find in project 6 examples of bad code and create Issues to it (as Lidia shown on first lesson).

+Progress 2:
+- Create Unit tests for methods with bad code, which were found in Laboratory Project 1.